 Because the Ferret is noisy, to improve the SNR of speech over the intercom, I’ve chosen to install auto noise-reduction (ANR) headsets into the intercom harness with audio amp and loudspeaker.
 To check sound levels you can get two phone apps: Soundprint 2.0 and DecibelX.

 I’ve also chosen to fit LED lights in place of the side-lights and rear/brake lights because they are brighter and draw much less current, heat up much less and so are easier on old wiring looms.
 I buy my LED bulbs from Classic Car LEDs; using warm white for the sidelights and red LEDs for the tail/stop (brake) lights.
 They have a P36D LED headlamp bulb coming shortly.
+For the internal lights I bought BA15s LEDs from Car Mod Shop.
 I’ve left the indicators as incandescent bulbs because they work off a thermal relay that will not work with an LED drawing a very low current.
 If a conversion is made, the solution is to use an LED-compatible flasher unit or else to install load resistors into the wiring circuit.

 The wing mirrors issued were tiny.
 It is better to fit larger Landrover wing mirrors for greater visibility.
-My brother carries an extra hand-held mirror fashioned out of an old wing mirror in his Ferret.
+At least one person I know carries an extra hand-held mirror fashioned out of an old wing mirror in his Ferret.
 When one of mine cracked, I got a replacement from here.
 Other Landrover parts suppliers are listed on the Suppliers and Dealers page.

 Because entry into the turret is by climbing on the rear-left-hand (nearside) storage bin away from the exhaust, I have had the lid of this bin reinforced so that it is not bent from continual climbing in and out of the vehicle.
 The carrier for the ammunition boxes is also screwed down within a custom-made tray fixed to the rear mudguard, first so that it will not detach and fly into following traffic, and secondly to provide a firm handhold to mount the vehicle.
 The cooker set likewise has a non-issue custom-fabricated holder to ensure that it remains firmly on the vehicle.